International Breweries receives merger approval — Daily Times Nigeria

-The proposed merger between International Breweries Plc (IBPlc) and its two Nigerian subsidiaries has been approved by the Securities and Exchange Commission (SEC) and the Nigerian Stock Exchange (NSE).
+The proposed merger between International Breweries Plc (IBPlc) and two other brewing companies has been approved by the Securities and Exchange Commission (SEC) and the Nigerian Stock Exchange (NSE).

-A regulatory filing on Tuesday by the company via the NSE, stated that under the terms and conditions of the proposed scheme of merger, all the assets, liabilities and undertakings of the sister companies i.e. lntafact and Pabod, including employees, real property and intellectual property rights, will be transferred to IB Plc upon completion of the proposed merger.
+A regulatory filing on Tuesday by the company via the NSE, stated that under the terms and conditions of the proposed scheme of merger, all the assets, liabilities and undertakings of lntafact and Pabod, including employees, real property and intellectual property rights, will be transferred to IB Plc upon completion of the proposed merger.

 The statement advised shareholders that the consideration to shareholders of Intafact and Pabod will be ordinary shares of IB PIc.